 - In the left-hand area, select the signal loops that you want to search.
-If you select a slave, all signal loops of the slaves are scanned. - Selecting the Scan selected loops button starts the scan of the signal loops.
+If you select slave 1, all signal loops of slave 1 are scanned. - Selecting the Scan selected loops button starts the scan of the signal loops.
 The scan may take several minutes.

-Once the signal loops have been scanned, you can find more information about the connected field devices in the field device list, see chapter 7.2.2.
+Once the signal loops have been scanned, you will find further information about the connected field devices in the field device list, see chapter 7.2.2.